 April 19, 1940: Strike Up The Band began filming on this day with scenes shot on the “Interior Public Library” set.
 Time called: 9:30 a.m.; dismissed: 5:00 p.m.

 April 19, 1941: MGM’s famous designer, Adrian, created these outfits for Judy for Ziegfeld Girl.
 MGM was still marketing Judy as an example of the latest in teen fashion.
-“Judy Garland Dresses” and “Judy Garland Hats” were promoted in stores across the nation and had been for several years even though half of the clothing had nothing to do with Judy or her films, they were simply kids and teen fashions of the day.
+“Judy Garland Dresses” and “Judy Garland Hats” were promoted in stores across the nation and had been for several years even though half of the clothing had nothing to do with Judy or her films, they were simply kids and teens fashions of the day.

 The second clipping is from Sheilah Graham’s column in which she called Judy’s legs “the prettiest in town.”
 Graham obviously didn’t care for Hedy Lamarr’s performance in Ziegfeld Girl.